Course syllabus for Learning from data

 - write well-structured technical reports where results and conclusions from a scientific data analysis are communicated in a clear way.

-- maintain a scientific and ethical conduct in the process of analyzing data and writing computer programs.
+- maintain a scientific and ethical conduct in the process of modeling, analyzing data and writing computer programs.

 Content

-The course has two central parts
+The course has two central parts:

-2. Machine learning methods for data analysis.
+2. (Probabilistic) machine learning methods

 The following subtopics will be covered

-- Central elements of Bayesian statistics and modeling;
+- Bayesian statistics and methodology

-- Gaussian processes;
+- Gaussian processes

 Organisation

-Lectures
+- Lectures

-Supervised computational exercises (group work on numerical projects)
+- Supervised group work on numerical projects

-Analytical and numerical homework problems
+- Analytical and numerical homework exercises

-Two computational projects with written reports.
+- Computational projects with written reports

 Literature